neilsarkar/challenge/README.md

 Once you're happy with your solution, fork this repository, add your code, and submit a pull request with your solution.
 Answer these in your pull request:

-* how long did you spend on this?
+* How long did you spend on this?
-* what did you add beyond the minimum requirements? why did you think the product needed it?
+* What did you add beyond the minimum requirements? why did you think the product needed it?
-* would you use your whiteboard with friends? why or why not?
+* Would you use your whiteboard with friends? why or why not?
-* what would you add if you had more time?
+* What would you add if you had more time?
-* what would you clean up/refactor if you had more time?
+* What would you clean up/refactor if you had more time?

 Have fun!